paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-073-annuities-based-on-retired-or-retainer-pay.md

 **(d) Coverage for Survivors of Members Who Die on Active Duty.—**

-(1) **Surviving spouse annuity.—** — Except as provided in paragraph (2)(B),11 See References in Text note below. the Secretary concerned shall pay an annuity under this subchapter to the surviving spouse of—
+(1) **Surviving spouse annuity.—** — Except as provided in paragraph (2), the Secretary concerned shall pay an annuity under this subchapter to the surviving spouse of—

   (A) a member who dies while on active duty after—